smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #69 - Splitting a Hierarchy

-You are given the following unbalanced hierarchical structure and must split the branches into two groups, “Group A” and “Group B”.
+You are given the following unbalanced hierarchical structure and must split the branches into two groups, `Group A` and `Group B`.

 | Parent | Child |
 |--------|-------|